hammlab/MinimaxFilter/readme.md

 #### 3. Run [test/test_all_genki.py](test/test_all_genki.py)
 The task is the same as before (accurate facial expression and inaccurate gender classification.)

-The script trains several private and non-private algorithms for the same task, including a linear minimax filter . on the same data. finds a min-diff-max optimal filter by alternating optimization.
-The filer is a two-layer sigmoid neural net and the classifiers are softmax classifiers.
+The script trains and compares several private and non-private algorithms for the same task, including a linear minimax filter.

 The script will also run for a few minutes on a desktop.
-Below is an example result from the script.
-The rate1 is the accuracy of expression classification and the rate 2 is the accuracy of gender classification.
+You will see similar results as follows.
 ```
 rand: d=10, trial=0, rate1=0.705000, rate2=0.705000